Next Start

 There are a variety of different waxes to choose from, such as paste, liquid, spray and wipe-on/wipe-off.
 No matter which formula you choose, always be sure to closely follow the directions for applying.

 Waxing your car every three months or so will help to extend the longevity of your paint, especially if you live in a cold climate.
-However, remember to not overdo it, as this can cause build-up on your car’s surface.
+However, remember not to overdo it, as this can cause build-up on your car’s surface.

-How to Fix Faded Car Paint
+How To Fix Faded Car Paint

 If your car’s paint is already faded and not looking quite as vibrant as you would like, you might be wondering, ‘How do I fix it?’
 Luckily, faded car paint doesn’t always require a fresh coat of paint.
 There are several things you can do to bring your existing finish back to life.